wedaa/LongTail-Log-Analysis/README.md

 44) I need to cleanup the Dictionary section.
 It's still ugly-ish and needs to be cleaned up and described better

 59) CRITICAL: There's a bug in the "normalization" code for some of the statistics webpages.

-66) Write documentation about LongTail.
-This in constantly in progress.

-67) Make a  5 minute "This is LongTail" slideshow explaining the different features and reports in LongTail.

-83)CRITICAL:  Make a "What do I do to protect myself?" webpage.
-Include links to other sites and documents.

-84)CRITICAL:  There's a bug in the image mapping for Top 20 non root accounts where it doesn't show root, and then only shows 19 accounts.
-Image mapping shows 20 accounts including root.

-85)CRITICAL:  Make a "Top 5 LongTail webpages" with a note for new viewers to look at it.
+85) CRITICAL:  Make a "Top 5 LongTail webpages" with a note for new viewers to look at it.
+(Tour)

-87) How do I breakout sshpsycho attacks by host attacked?

 KNOWN ISSUESAND IMPROVEMENTS FOR RELEASE 1.5
 --------------